 Despite having to work, whenever she could get away, Momina attended a nonformal education class given by Nari Bikas Sangh, a nongovernmental organization in Morang district.
 Impressed by her initiative, Nari Bikas offered the 17-year-old an apprenticeship.
 The apprenticeship program supports older child laborers, too old to be enrolled in formal school, by offering them opportunities for dignified employment.
 The apprenticeship is made possible through World Education's Brighter Futures Program.

-Brighter Futures, funded by the U.S. Department of Labor, works with local NGO partners to increase children's access to education, and to improve the relevance and quality of education and training for children who have been withdrawn from abusive forms of child labor.
-This includes providing nonformal and vocational education opportunities, and matching youths' interest with their skills and abilities.
+Brighter Futures, funded by the U.S. Department of Labor, worked with local NGO partners to increase children's access to education, and to improve the relevance and quality of education and training for children who have been withdrawn from abusive forms of child labor.
+This included providing nonformal and vocational education opportunities, and matching youths' interest with their skills and abilities.

 With this in mind, Nari Bikas helped Momina assess the viability of a vegetable shop in her area.
 Momina did the groundwork and learned that there is a market three days a week in different areas, but for the remainder of the week, no vegetables are available in her community.
 Nari Bikas then introduced Momina to a vegetable retailer.
 During her apprenticeship she learned valuable skills including how to price, weigh, and market produce.

 To launch her venture, with World Education support, Nari Bikas supplied Momina with equipment, including a measuring scale, weights, and containers.
 Momina started small, with a basket of vegetables, which she buys from a wholesaler—a tactic she learned from Nari Bikas—to get them at cost.
 "In class, we learned about using a small investment to make a quick turnover,"she recalls.
 Within half a year, she had saved enough to rent a small shop that is both close to her home and central to the bazaar.